Affidavit of Support I-864

 Income Requirement for an I-864 Sponsor

 You also must meet certain income requirements (whether you are a sponsor, a joint sponsor, or a substitute sponsor).
 You must show that your household income is equal to or higher than 125% of the U.S. poverty level for your household size.
-Your household for affidavit of support purposes includes you, your dependents, any relatives living with you, and the immigrants you are sponsoring.
+Your household for affidavit of support purposes includes you, your dependents, any relatives living with you, any person you have sponsored before to get a permanent resident card and the immigrants you are sponsoring now.

 If you, the sponsor, are on active duty in the Armed Forces of the United States, and the immigrant you are sponsoring is your spouse or child, your income only needs to equal 100% of the U.S. poverty level for your household size.